unkrejativ/axa-egoi-hands-on-session-2025/README.md

 </p>
 </details>

-2) Count your points for section 1, send us your team number and your points on Menti.
+2) Count your points for section 1, send us your team number and your points on Mentimeter.
 3) Count your points for section 2, send us your lowest MSE and the variables of the formula you used in your best model on Mentimeter.
 4) We will count all points and announce the winner. 🎉